Paddling Adventures on Lake County's Trails

 Need a nudge to explore?
 Rangers from Lake County Parks & Trails occasionally offer guided paddling trips, as do local outdoors groups.
 Or go with an outfitter, such as Central Florida Nature Adventures, to feel the comfort of a knowledgeable guide leading the way.

-From tame trails to wilderness waterways, Lake County has paddling adventures suitable for all ages and abilities.
+From tame Lake County trails to wilderness waterways, there are paddling adventures suitable for all ages and abilities.
 Bring your own canoe or kayak, or rent one during your visit.
 But don’t miss out on Central Florida’s favorite warm-weather outdoor fun – on the water!

 This article was brought to you by the Lake County Department of Tourism.
 To plan your trip to Lake County, visit www.lakecountyfl.com.